 DIFFERENTIAL DIAGNOSIS — As noted above, the clinical presentation of stress cardiomyopathy is similar to that of acute coronary syndrome (with or without ST elevation).
 These conditions are differentiated by angiography, which demonstrates critical disease in the coronary artery supplying the dysfunctional ventricular territory in patients with acute coronary syndrome; such critical coronary artery disease or evidence of acute plaque rupture is lacking in patients with stress cardiomyopathy.
 While some patients with stress cardiomyopathy have concurrent significant coronary artery disease, the extent and location of such disease does not match the territory of the observed wall motion abnormalities.

-A number of syndromes other than stress cardiomyopathy have been associated with ST segment changes in the absence of significant coronary artery disease, including acute coronary syndrome related to cocaine abuse and myocarditis.
-As noted above, similar reversible cardiomyopathy with global or focal dysfunction has been observed in patients with pheochromocytoma and in the setting of acute brain injury [32,33].
+A number of syndromes other than stress cardiomyopathy have been associated with ST segment changes in the absence of significant coronary artery disease, including acute coronary syndrome related to cocaine abuse, multivessel coronary spasm (see "Vasospastic angina"), and myocarditis.
+As noted above, similar reversible cardiomyopathy with global or focal dysfunction has been observed in patients with pheochromocytoma and in the setting of acute brain injury [33,34].

 ●Cocaine-related acute coronary syndrome is suggested by history of exposure, which can be confirmed if needed by toxicology assays for the drug or its metabolites.
-(See "Evaluation and management of the cardiovascular complications of cocaine abuse", section on 'Evaluation of cocaine-induced chest pain'.)
+(See "Clinical manifestations, diagnosis, and management of the cardiovascular complications of cocaine abuse", section on 'Diagnostic evaluation'.)

 ●Myocarditis may present with regional wall motion abnormalities and troponin elevation similar to stress cardiomyopathy, although the pattern of wall motion abnormality generally differs and recovery of function is generally less rapid than with stress cardiomyopathy.
 Cardiovascular magnetic resonance imaging may be helpful as a means of excluding myocardial inflammation and scar in patients with stress cardiomyopathy .
 (See "Clinical manifestations and diagnosis of myocarditis in adults", section on 'Diagnosis' and 'Cardiovascular magnetic resonance' above.)

 ●Pheochromocytoma is suspected in patients with symptoms such as headache, sweating, and tachycardia with or without hypertension.
-(See "Clinical presentation and diagnosis of pheochromocytoma", section on 'Diagnostic tests'.)
+(See "Clinical presentation and diagnosis of pheochromocytoma", section on 'Approach to initial evaluation'.)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.